 - Remote and Indigenous Communities Fund.

-The fourth fund is the Transport Infrastructure Development Scheme (TIDS), which includes an additional $60 million in funding over two years.
-TIDS will continue to be managed by the Department of Transport and Main Roads.
+The fourth fund is the Transport Infrastructure Development Scheme (TIDS), managed by the Department of Transport and Main Roads.
 The Building our Regions program provides a $150 million boost to this fund over five financial years.
 Information about TIDS is available at www.tmr.qld.gov.au.

 Use the interactive web map to view project locations across Queensland.
 Alternatively, refer to the maps below: